wp-plugins/flyzoo/readme.txt

 ####Coming Soon####

-**New version coming in April - File sharing, full buddypress integration, 30+ new chat features, improvements and integrations: write us to join the preview :)**
+**New version coming in April - 30+ new chat features, improvements and integrations: write us to join the preview :)**

 * Friends list (integrated with BuddyPress)